quasipickle/PhileFamilyPlugin/README.md

 # PhileFamilyPlugin
 A plugin for providing sibling and ancestor records to Phile themes.
 By default, Phile provides `{{ pages }}` to theme templates.
 This plugin adds `{{ siblings }}` and `{{ ancestors }}`

+**Questions?
+Comments?** Feel free to throw something in the issue tracker

 ## Installation
 1. Create the directory `plugins/family`
 2. Download and place  the repository files in that directory.